percwg/perc-wg/draft-jennings-perc-double/draft-jennings-perc-double.md

     OHB (if present).

   * Insert all header extensions up to the OHB extension, but exclude the OHB and any header extensions that follow the OHB.
-If the original X bit is 1, then the remaining extensions MUST be padded to the first 32-bit boundary and the overall length of the header extensions adjusted accordingly.
-If the original X bit is 0, then the header extensions would be removed entirely.
+If there are no extensions remaining, then the X bit MUST bet set to 0.
+If there are extensions remaining, then the remaining extensions MUST be padded to the first 32-bit boundary and the overall length of the header extensions adjusted accordingly.

   * Payload is the original encrypted payload.